Language Resources, tutoring, and programming

 I want to practice my language speaking skills, how can I do that?

 Consider signing up for our Teletandem virtual-exchange program.
 Students are paired with university students from partner institutions across the globe and engage in conversations through Zoom - similar to a virtual pen pal.

 I speak a second language and want to get involved, what should I do?

 Consider becoming a volunteer language tutor!
 Complete the application online or email any questions to email@example.com.
 Check out our monthly events to meet other students who love learning languages as well.

 Virtual Tutoring - WebEx Help

-If you chose to receive virtual tutoring and need assistance with WebEx please utilize the following resources:
+If you choose to receive virtual tutoring and need assistance with WebEx please utilize the following guide.